 - 1.1.7 Membership of the panel will be on a voluntary basis and will be balanced and reflect a range of stakeholders and sectors with interests in housing development in South Lakeland. - 1.1.8 The panel will comprise of members from the following categories: - a) Up to five organisations/companies/individuals that are actively engaged in building housing in South Lakeland and are representative of the broad spectrum of the house building industry in terms of the scale and types of housing being delivered. - b) Up to five organisations/companies/individuals whose areas of expertise and work are closely linked to the local housing market and housing delivery.
-This may include for example land agents, planning consultants, surveyors, housebuilding representative bodies, architects, estate agents or other related professions that can add value to the assessment of potential sites for housing and provide advice on the local housing market. - c) Officers from the Council engaged in the preparation of the SHLAA report, and specialist advisors to the Council for example in terms of landscape, ecology, heritage or viability advice. - d) Development and Infrastructure Officer(s) from Cumbria County Council, relating to its role in infrastructure planning and as the highways authority and lead local flood authority; - e) Statutory bodies including the Environment Agency, Natural England and Historic England; - Representatives of relevant community or environmental interest groups or organisations; - g) Infrastructure providers - 1.1.9 For clarity, one representative only from each organisation, company, or community/interest group shall sit on the Panel at any one time. - 1.1.10 Interest in the development of one or more potential sites in South Lakeland for housing will not preclude membership on the panel.
+This may include for example land agents, planning consultants, surveyors, housebuilding representative bodies, architects, estate agents or other related professions that can add value to the assessment of potential sites for housing and provide advice on the local housing market. - c) Officers from the Council engaged in the preparation of the SHELAA report, and specialist advisors to the Council for example in terms of landscape, ecology, heritage or viability advice. - d) Development and Infrastructure Officer(s) from Cumbria County Council, relating to its role in infrastructure planning and as the highways authority and lead local flood authority; - e) Statutory Local Plan consultation bodies including the Environment Agency, Natural England, Historic England the Coal Authority and Homes England; - Representatives of relevant community or environmental interest groups or organisations; - g) Infrastructure providers - h) Economic development and employment land stakeholders who have knowledge of the local employment market and marketability and achievability of development sites for employment uses - 1.1.9 For clarity, one representative only from each organisation, company, or community/interest group shall sit on the Panel at any one time. - 1.1.10 Interest in the development of one or more potential sites in South Lakeland for housing or economic development will not preclude membership on the panel.
 However, where such an interest exists either as the controller of land, with an option to purchase, as agent for a landowner, or any other relevant connection to the promotion of the site, then this interest must be declared to the panel from the outset.
-Where a panel member declares an interest in one or more potential sites they may continue to provide advice on the developability and deliverability of these sites for the purpose of the preparation of the SHLAA.
+Where a panel member declares an interest in one or more potential sites they may continue to provide advice on the developability and deliverability of these sites for the purpose of the preparation of the SHELAA.
 Any comments made should be focused on facts and clarification.

-1.1.11 Membership of the Panel will be on an ongoing basis throughout the preparation of the SHLAA, and for subsequent updates.
+1.1.11 Membership of the Panel will be on an ongoing basis throughout the preparation of the SHELAA, and for subsequent updates.
 Members wishing to leave the panel should inform the Council by email and the panel will agree a replacement member.